MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex01_KQL.md

     | summarize dcount(IpAddress)
     ```

-1. The following statement is a rule to detect Invalid password failures across multiple applications for the same account.
+1. The following statement is a rule to detect *User account is disabled* failures across multiple applications for the same account.
 In the Query Window, enter the following statement and select **Run**:

     ```KQL
     let timeframe = 30d;
     let threshold = 1;
     SigninLogs_CL
     | where TimeGenerated >= ago(timeframe)
-    | where ResultDescription has "Invalid password"
+    | where ResultDescription has "User account is disabled"
     | summarize applicationCount = dcount(AppDisplayName_s) by UserPrincipalName_s, IPAddress
     | where applicationCount >= threshold
     ```